System Reconciliation Rules

 Match on Transaction Number and Amount

-Using this rule, Intelligent Transaction Matching attempts to find transaction matches on imported transaction ID and (general ledger) account transaction check number.
+Using this rule, Intelligent Transaction Matching attempts to find transaction matches on the imported transaction ID and (general ledger) account transaction check number.
 Intelligent Transaction Matching also attempts to find matches for groups of transactions with the same transaction number.

 The date of the account transaction must also be the same as or before the date of the imported bank line.